petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/developer-guide/knowledge-base-api-basics.md

 ## Patch a Knowledge Base Article

 Do a partial edit of an existing Knowledge Base article with the following cURL and Java commands.
 Replace `1234` with your Knowledge Base article's ID.
+Specify the field you want to modify and its new value.

 ### KnowledgeBaseArticle_PATCH_ById.sh